-With approximately 31,000 helicopters in the global fleet, there are aircraft for just about every task and mission of which you can think.
+With approximately 31,000 helicopters in the global fleet, there are aircraft for almost every task and mission you can think of.
 But out of that massive number is a true standout — the Sikorsky UH-60 Black Hawk.
 Arguably one of the most famous — and reliable — aircraft around, the UH-60 is a general-purpose helicopter named after the Sauk warrior and leader Black Hawk.
-But why has the UH-60 remained an integral part of fleets the world over?
-Here’s a look at the nearly 50-year history and upgrades of this versatile helicopter.
+But why has the UH-60 remained an integral part of fleets worldwide?
+Here’s a look at this versatile helicopter’s nearly 50-year history and upgrades.

 What is the UH-60?

-Originally developed and produced by Sikorsky Corporation, the UH-60 Black Hawk is a four-blade, twin-engine, medium-lift utility helicopter.
+The UH-60 Black Hawk is a four-blade, twin-engine, medium-lift utility helicopter originally developed and produced by Sikorsky Corporation.
 First designed in 1972 for the US Army, the Black Hawk was selected to be mass-produced in 1976 after a competition with the Boeing Vertol YUH-61.
 Shortly thereafter, the UH-60 officially entered service with the U.S. Army in 1979.

 What is the UH-60 designed for?

 Initially, the U.S. Army’s goal was for the UH-60 to replace the Bell UH-1 Iroquois and become the Army’s new tactical transport helicopter, which it did.
-And since its entry into the U.S. service, the UH-60 has been developed for use in combat spaces all over the world.
-From the U.S. Navy and Air Force to the Coast Guard, the Black Hawk is used to perform a variety of different tasks, including tactical personnel transportation, electronic warfare, and air rescue.
+And since it entered the U.S. service, the UH-60 has been developed for use in combat spaces worldwide.
+From the U.S. Navy and Air Force to the Coast Guard, the Black Hawk performs various tasks, including tactical personnel transportation, electronic warfare, and air rescue.

 How has the UH-60 been upgraded?

-Since 1979, the UH-60 has been modified for a wide variety of new missions and roles.
+Since 1979, the UH-60 has been modified for various new missions and roles.
 After entering service, an EH-60 variant was developed to conduct electronic warfare.
-Shortly thereafter, special operations aviation developed the MH-60 variant to support its missions.
+Special operations aviation developed the MH-60 variant shortly thereafter to support its missions.
 But with weight increases from the addition of equipment, new improvements had to be made, which led to an improved UH-60L in 1987.
-This new model incorporated all the modifications made to the UH-60A fleet as standard design features, along with more power, lifting capability, upgraded T700-GE-701C engines, and an improved gearbox.
+This new model incorporated all the modifications to the UH-60A fleet as standard design features, with more power, lifting capability, upgraded T700-GE-701C engines, and an improved gearbox.

 While the UH-60 is as reliable and tough as they come, a new Sikorsky-Boeing aircraft is in development to replace it.
-The Defiant X, as it’s being called, is one of two candidates being developed to take the place of the almost 50-year-old UH-60 Black Hawk.
-And with the ability to fly twice as fast as the Black Hawk, along with improved range and survivability, it’s certainly a contender.
+As it’s being called, the Defiant X is one of two candidates being developed to replace the almost 50-year-old UH-60 Black Hawk.
+And with the ability to fly twice as fast as the Black Hawk and improved range and survivability, it’s certainly a contender.